What’s the difference between actual cash value vs. replacement cost for business insurance?

 It’s what happens when you buy a new car.
 As soon as you drive it off the lot, it’s worth less than it was just a few minutes earlier when you paid for it.

-The same thing happens with most of the stuff you need to do business, including equipment, inventory and furniture.
+The same thing happens with most of the stuff you need for business, including equipment, inventory and furniture.

-If you have an actual cash value policy, your insurer will reimburse you for the value of the pressure washer right before it was vandalized up to your policy limit — not the amount it will cost to buy a new one.
+Let’s say you have a cleaning business and your property is vandalized.
+Your five-year-old pressure washer is damaged beyond repair and must be replaced.
+With an actual cash value policy, your insurer will reimburse you for the value of the pressure washer right before it was vandalized up to your policy limit.
+Insurance will not cover the amount it will cost to buy a new one.

 With an actual cash value policy, you may only receive a fraction of what it would cost to replace your property with new items.

-Replacement cost is the amount you’d pay to replace damaged property with the same item or one of similar value.
+Replacement value is the amount you’d pay to replace damaged property with the same item or one of similar value.

-Depreciation is not included when determining the replacement cost of an item.
+Depreciation is not considered when determining the replacement cost of a piece of business equipment.

-To get the full replacement cost — minus any deductible you owe — for property that’s damaged or stolen, it must be insured up to the amount it would cost to replace it.
+To file a claim for the full replacement cost — minus any deductible — for property that’s damaged or stolen, it must be insured up to the amount it would cost to replace it.

 If your policy limits are too low, you won’t get the full replacement cost if you need to file a claim.